Applying for daily allowance (FAQ)

 Compensation received from working as an election official or vote teller are mainly income that is taken into account in the settlement of adjusted daily allowance.
 Read more about the adjusted daily allowance here.

-In order to be entitled to earnings-related daily unemployment allowance, you must meet the membership and employment conditions.
+To qualify for earnings-related daily unemployment allowance, you must meet the membership condition and the employment condition.
 You must have been

-• a member of the unemployment fund for at least 26 weeks
+a member of the unemployment fund for at least:

 Further information: Conditions for earnings-related daily allowance.